vexor/vx-promo/help/index.md

 ## Team settings<a class="anchor" id="getting-started-team-settings"></a>

 Collaborators can be invited to your team on the "Users" page.
 Each user can be assigned with a role Admin or Developer.
-Developers cannot remove projects and users to the team.
+Developers cannot remove projects and add users to the team.

 ![Team settings](/images/docs/04.jpg)